What are catecholamines?

 The catecholamine blood test determines whether the level of catecholamines in your blood is too high.

-Most likely, your doctor has ordered a catecholamine blood test because he or she is concerned that you might have a pheochromocytoma.
+Most likely, your doctor has ordered a catecholamine blood test because they’re concerned that you might have a pheochromocytoma.
 This is a tumor that grows on your adrenal gland, where catecholamines are released.
-Most pheochromocytomas are benign, but it is important to have them removed so they do not interfere with regular adrenal function.
+Most pheochromocytomas are benign, but it’s important to remove them so they don’t interfere with regular adrenal function.

 - rapid heartbeat